Run Antora to Generate Your Site

 site $ ls -1

-You should see the following list of files:
+You should see the following list of files and directories:

 _ 404.html component-a component-b index.html sitemap-component-a.xml sitemap-component-b.xml sitemap.xml

 The 404 page and sitemap files will be missing if the